Are those termite swarmers that you see?

-Was that termite swarmers I just witnessed?
+Were those termite swarmers I just witnessed?

-In order to start new colonies, existing termite colonies begin to release swarmers.
-The vast majority of these swarmers are normally seen on a warm sunny day that immediately follows a rainy day.
+In order to start new colonies, existing colonies begin to release swarming termites.
+The vast majority of these termite swarmers are normally seen on a warm sunny day that immediately follows a rainy day.

 What are termite swarmers?